KyrosKrane/AnnoyingPopupRemover/Curse description in markup.md

 I've had reports that the addon can interfere with picking up bind-on-pickup items on Classic Era and Wrath Classic servers.
 Reported examples are fishing up Old Ironjaw or Old Crafty.
 I've never been able to reproduce this properly, so I don't know what the root cause is or how to fix it.
 If you are trying for those fish, I suggest disabling the options for looting bind-on-pickup items.

-I don't have a toon high enough to test thoroughly on WoW Classic, so if you find any errors, please report them in the comments here, or (preferably) [open an issue](https://github.com/KyrosKrane/AnnoyingPopupRemover/issues) on Github.
+I don't have a toon high enough to test thoroughly on WoW Classic, so if you find any errors, please report them!
+Preferably [open an issue](https://github.com/KyrosKrane/AnnoyingPopupRemover/issues) on Github, or if you don't have a Github account, you can post a comment here.

 ## Future update plans
 Let me know what you'd like to see in the comments section.
 Or for live support, [visit my Discord server](https://discord.gg/YRBDrxQ)!